Finding a Person or Business

 Fictitious Business Names

 If the business filed a Fictitious Business Name Statement with the Los Angeles County Registrar-Recorder’s Office, you can get a copy.
 This will provide you with the owner’s name and address for a business in the County of Los Angeles.
-You can go in person or ask for the information by mail.
+You can go in person but appointments are required.
+You can also request the information by mail.

 Los Angeles County Registrar-Recorder’s Office is located at: